Anschütz 1827 Fortner: Technical

 The barreled action is produced by Fortner Waffen, and has a length of 730 mm.
 Although having been produced for nearly 40 years, the barreled action has not changed very much.
 All accessories and other parts are compatible across all production years.
 For example, triggers from any production year are technically the same and compatible.
 The main improvement has been in the barrel, as some early models featured non-nitrated barrels, but these are rare to find.
 Barrels are not threaded but press-fitted to the receiver, and can be changed by a competent gunsmith.
 Like other high end .22 LR competition barrels from Anschütz, the muzzle is choked, presumably to achieve better performance in cold weather.
-The action has a safety catch located on the side of the receiver, with "S " indicating Sicherung (meaning "the safety" in German) and "F" indicating Feuer (meaning "fire" in German).
+The action has a safety catch located on the side of the receiver, with "S" indicating Sicherung (meaning "safety" in German) and "F" indicating Feuer (meaning "fire" in German).

 The factory stocks are produced by Anschütz, and the stock design has changed a bit during the years.
 The current Anschütz design has an adjustable cheek rest and length of pull so that it can be fitted to different athletes.
 It has not been uncommon for athletes to purchase custom or aftermarket stocks from other brands, and these are not always adjustable.

 1827 F magazines are compatible with curved .22 LR magazines for the Anschütz 1400 and 1700 sporting series, as well as the magazine fed version of Anschütz 54 and 64 target actions.
 However, magazines specifically made for biathlon differ by having a special base plate for ease of use with gloves.

 The sight adjustment for the 1827 F is most commonly clockwise (CW) with a click value of 0.06 mrad, which translates to 3 mm at the 50 meter distance used in competitions (or equivalently, 6 mm when training outdoor at 100 m and 0.9 mm when training indoor at 15 m).